RIOT-OS/RIOT/doc/doxygen/src/getting-started.md

 For instructions on how to configure via `CFLAGS` check the
 @ref config "identified compile-time configurations".
-To learn how to use Kconfig in RIOT, please refer to the @ref kconfig-users-guide.
+To learn how to use Kconfig in RIOT, please refer to the @ref kconfig-user-guide.